 The second animal depicted in this section is a “hog.”
 While not as graceful as a fox or wolf, the hog has equal eating power.
 It is a “machine for eating and / grunting.”
 It is shown as being as single-minded as the wolf and as conniving as the fox.
 Once more the section ends with the powerful statement, “the wilderness will not let it go.”
 From here on out the ending refrain will be slightly altered.

 The third stanza acts as the second did, with a combination of two different animals and their respective traits.
 The first creature mentioned is a fish, but not just a fish.
 This aquatic animal is the first of all creatures on the Earth.
 It came before “Noah,” and before, “the first chapter of Genesis.”
 It is the beginning of life.

 The poet chose to include this more emotionally spiritual creature in an effort to give a different depth to the speaker’s soul.
 He is made of all these strengths as well as an inner purpose.

 The second part of this stanza describes a baboon.
 The baboon is not described completely flatteringly.
 In fact, it is spoken of as being “dog-faced” and as having “hair under the armpits.”
 This animal has been added to the array of those that the speaker has access to in an effort to depict variety.
 Not every part of this man is perfect and strong.
 He is a combination of undeniable power and disguised power.
 He is both wolf and baboon.

-In contrast there is the mockingbird.
+In contrast, there is the mockingbird.
 This smaller, less powerful bird, “warbles in the early forenoon before the dew is gone.”
 It has a simple beauty about it that also touches the mind of the speaker.
 It can tap into his “wishes.”
-Of all the animals in this piece these final two are the most different from one another, but also the most clear in their representation of this man.
+Of all the animals in this piece, these final two are the most different from one another, but also the clearest in their representation of this man.